whitphx/streamlit-webrtc/README.md

   * It's impossible even with the `global` keyword, which also does not work in the callbacks properly.
 * You have to care about thread-safety when accessing the same objects both from outside and inside the callbacks.

-### A technique to pass values between inside and outside the callbacks.
+### A technique to pass values between inside and outside the callbacks
 As stated above, you cannot directly pass variables from/to outside and inside the callback and have to consider about thread-safety.

 Usual cases are